Last Updated on January 17, 2023 by Jeff

 To better keep track of your progress, you’ll be able to download your workout data to Nautilus Connect or MyFitnessPal via Bluetooth.
 And if you want to rock out on the bike’s in console speakers, just plug your MP3 player into to the USB port.

 Schwinn is a household name in exercise equipment and their expertise and devotion to quality is well represented here in the Schwinn 470.

-Beyond that, the Diamondback 910SR recumbent bike has heart rate monitoring and a Polar compatible wireless receiver, 2 user profiles, inputs for iPad, iPod, iPhone, or other MP3 players, fans, a water bottle holder, a magazine rack, and transport wheels.
+Beyond that, VR25 recumbent bike has EKG Grip Pulse heart rate monitoring and a chest strap included, two Bluetooth speakers, and an integrated, pivoting tablet holder.
 The only thing it doesn’t do is give you a foot massage.
-Maybe in the next model.
+Maybe in the next model!

 Recumbent Bike Features to Consider